 If you have an itinerary, be sure to give it to friends or family.
 If you don't have much of a plan, check in every few days or when you plan to change cities so that someone can keep track of where you are.
 Register your trip with the New Zealand Government as well in case there is an emergency in the area you're travelling to - it will help them give you the best support possible.
-Get a travel insurance policy that suits you and your needs - that means reading the Product Disclosure Statement, and ensuring that the policy you're looking to buy covers you for any activities or pre-existing medical conditions you need.
+Get a travel insurance policy that suits you and your needs - that means reading the Policy Wording, and ensuring that the policy you're looking to buy covers you for any activities or pre-existing medical conditions you need.

 Although most backpackers are on a budget, the last thing you should be scrimping on is your travel insurance.